 Update your house sum insured

 We make updating your house sum insured simple.
-Also, find out about present day value policies and our full replacement for fire benefit.
+Also, find out about present day value policies and our extended full replacement for fire benefit.

 If you're a Tower customer you can change your house sum insured in My Tower.